 My spark was lit by the realization that we didn’t have enough Christmas decorations.
 Bizarre.
-Here I am, a supposed minimalist, and the first thing that pops into my head after decking out the living room is to go buy more crap.
+Here I am, a supposed minimalist and the first thing that pops into my head after decking out the living room is to go buy more crap.
 Tsk tsk tsk!

-Here’s what’s interesting: We got out of the house and actually enjoyed our little family adventure.
+Here’s what’s interesting: We got out of the house and enjoyed our little family adventure.
 After spending most of Saturday sitting around watching football on TV (not good Hygge, by the way, even with the fireplace going), I’d had it.

-Getting out to physically go shopping at a brick and mortar destination almost seems quaint these days.
+Getting out to physically go shopping at a brick-and-mortar destination almost seems quaint these days.
 Online shopping, once seen as a fad, has become a primary channel for purchasing just about everything.
 “Online shopping: mankind’s solution for putting an end to shoplifting and parking lot road rage.”

 49% cite not being able to touch, feel or try a product as one of their least favorite aspects of online shopping.
-(Big Commerce)… This is one of the reasons I like to, on rare occasions, get out and stroll the aisles in a real store.
+(Big Commerce).
+This is one of the reasons I like to, on rare occasions, get out and stroll the aisles in a real store.
 In a Minnesota winter, it’s nice to get out of the house.
 The Mall of America capitalizes on cabin fever quite well.

 The trick is how soon you get that item delivered.
 Amazon Prime members have it best with 2-day delivery.
 But if you need a Christmas fruitcake to take to a holiday party tonight, you’re walking your butt down to Walgreens.

 A telling article from the BBC a few years back exposes our behavior in primitive terms: Ryan Howell, an associate professor of psychology at San Francisco State University in California in the US, said the impulse to buy, in part, is a survival instinct.

 That’s why when you’re strolling the aisles of Macy’s, you can’t help yourself when you spot a cashmere cardigan sweater that’s soft as a llama’s backside.
 You may already have that sweater in Orange, Pink, and Brown, but this one is Red and you don’t have red!

-There’s another aspect of retail therapy that makes it, er, therapeutic?
+There’s another aspect of retail therapy that makes it therapeutic?
 Shopping feels good because it gives you a feeling of control.
-You get to compare, peruse, select, and pull trigger on a purchase.
+You get to compare, peruse, select, and pull the trigger on a purchase.

-If there’s uncertainty whether the item will be on the shelf, whether the item will be in your size or fit you, or whether that special coupon applies at the register… It’s all feeding into your monkey brain and its primitive reward centers.
+If there’s uncertainty about whether the item will be on the shelf, whether the item will be in your size or fit you, or whether that special coupon applies at the register… It’s all feeding into your monkey brain and its primitive reward centers.

-Now you know why people are crazy enough to rush Walmart’s doors at 5AM on Black Friday the day after Thanksgiving.
-(That said, we are in the market for a new soundbar…)
+Now you know why people are crazy enough to rush Walmart’s doors at 5 AM on Black Friday the day after Thanksgiving.

 As for how this dopamine stuff works with online shopping?
-The Psychology Today report linked above shares that: Seventy-six percent of people in the US, 72 percent in the UK, 73 percent in Brazil, and 82 percent in China say they are more excited when their online purchases arrive in the mail than when they buy things in store.
+The Psychology Today report linked above shares that Seventy-six percent of people in the US, 72 percent in the UK, 73 percent in Brazil, and 82 percent in China say they are more excited when their online purchases arrive in the mail than when they buy things in store.

 I don’t know about you fine readers, but I get hives thinking about all of the cardboard I have to break down for recycling.
 And then I get heartburn from all the little packing bubbles I have to pop and throw in the garbage.
 Madness.
 Maybe if we doubled the gasoline tax, we’d think twice about how our newly beloved conveniences are shellacking the planet…

-A Minimalist’s Love/Hate Relationship With Shopping
+My Love-Hate Relationship With Shopping

 I’m not a fan of accumulating things.
 Plain and simple, I do not like clutter.
 Hoarding makes my skin crawl.
 So shopping is about the most anathema thing for this so-called minimalist.